hcoco1/todo-list-local-storage/README.md

 - Manages side effects, especially for persisting state changes to `localStorage`.
 Separate effects are defined for `todos` and `auditorName`, demonstrating controlled effect execution through the dependency array.

-### Persistence Mechanism

-- Leverages the Web Storage API (`localStorage`) to persist the todos list and auditor's name across sessions, enhancing user experience by maintaining the application state post-browser session.

 ## Component Composition and Reusability